Daddycode11/MedTrack/docs/06_testing_and_deployment.md

 1. **Triggering the Workflow**: The pipeline runs automatically on `push` and `pull_request` events targeting the `main` branch.

 2. **Setting Up the Environment**:
    - The workflow uses the latest Ubuntu environment (`ubuntu-latest`) to run the tests.
+Since Django is a Python web framework, the choice of Ubuntu should not affect the tests as it should run on any operating system.
    - It sets up Python versions 3.11 and 3.12 to test compatibility across multiple versions.

 3. **Installing Dependencies**: